-- Althea Smith Chair Southwark Community Police Consultative Group (CPCG) - John Grieve Formerly Head of the MPS Diversity Directorate - Reverend Nims Obunge The Peace Alliance - Brian McCarthy Action Group for Irish Youth (AGIY)

-20. In addition to the Hearing Sessions, desk research was undertaken to review the existing research studies and reports on the issues being explored.
-Written submissions were invited and one public meeting was held following newspaper adverts publishing the meeting and the details of the Scrutiny.
+- Althea Smith Chair Southwark Community Police Consultative Group (CPCG) - John Grieve Formerly Head of the MPS Diversity Directorate - Reverend Nims Obunge The Peace Alliance - Brian McCarthy Action Group for Irish Youth (AGIY) - 20.
+In addition to the Hearing Sessions, desk research was undertaken to review the existing research studies and reports on the issues being explored.
+Written submissions were invited and one public meeting was held following newspaper advertisement publicising the event and giving details of the Scrutiny.
 The findings from these are incorporated into the body of the report.